 • Decreased Stomach Acid – Around 20% of elderly people have atrophic gastritis, a condition in which chronic inflammation has damaged cells that produce stomach acid.
 Low stomach acid can affect the absorption of essential nutrients such as vitamin B12, calcium, iron, and magnesium.
 This can lead to deficiencies and poor health outcomes.

-• Reduced Ability to Recognize Hunger and Thirst – As we age, our bodies may lose the ability to recognize hunger and thirst signals.
+• Reduced Ability to Recognize Hunger and Thirst – As your age, your body may lose the ability to recognize hunger and thirst signals.
 This can lead to unintentional weight loss, poor nutrition, and dehydration.

 • Hormonal Changes – Postmenopausal women may experience an estrogen decline, which can promote belly fat storage.

 Due to these changes, older adults have different nutritional needs than younger adults.
-They may require fewer calories to maintain weight but may need just as much or even more of certain nutrients.
+They probably require fewer calories to maintain weight but often need just as much or even more of certain nutrients.

 What Nutrients Do I Need and Why?